Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 Book Summary

-Sisters Edith and Helen are opposites in many ways.
+Sisters Edith and Helen couldn’t be more different.
 Older sister Edith has a heart as big as Minnesota, while the younger Helen is as rigid as a steel keg.
-Their family is torn apart when their father leaves his entire estate to Helen.
+When their father leaves his entire estate to Helen, the family fractures.

 Edith is an excellent pie baker, but she struggles to make a living.
-She always wonders how her life might have been different if she had received a portion of the family farm money.
+She can’t help wondering how life might look if she’d gotten a share of the farm money.

-With her inheritance, younger sister Helen builds one of the most successful light breweries in the country.
+With her inheritance, Helen builds one of the most successful light-beer breweries in the country.
 But when Helen finds herself in need of help, she realizes she might find it close to home, if it’s not too late.

-Edith’s granddaughter, Diana, grows up knowing that the real world requires a tougher constitution than her grandmother possesses.
-If she earns a shot at learning the IPA business from the ground up – it could change their fortunes forever.
+Meanwhile Diana, Edith’s granddaughter, grows up knowing the world can be tougher than her grandma lets on.
+When she gets a chance to learn the craft beer business from the ground up, it could change all of their fortunes forever.
 And maybe even reunite her splintered family.

 This multigenerational novel is filled with a cast of lovable characters and a huge dose of Americana.

-Sunday Night at the Lakeside Supper Club is another Minnesota title by the same author.
-Although the ratings are a bit lower, this book is on our TBRs list because we are fascinated by the state’s supper club history.
+Sunday Night at the Lakeside Supper Club (2023) Although the ratings are a bit lower, this book is on both of our TBR lists because we are fascinated by Minnesota’s supper club history.

 Book Girls’ Readers Rate This Book